Azure/Industrial-IoT/deploy/helm/azure-industrial-iot/README.md

 parameters.

 Here is the list of all Azure Industrial IoT components that are deployed by this chart.
-Currently only `engineeringTool` and `telemetryCdmProcessor` are disabled by default.
+Currently only `engineeringTool` is disabled by default.

 | Name in `values.yaml`   | Description                                                                 | Enabled by Default |
 |-------------------------|-----------------------------------------------------------------------------|--------------------|